 Get creative when bartering.
 Your summer camp may need a brochure.
 Can you write it?
 Do you know how to build a website?
 Would you volunteer to update the camp's blog?

 Approach the camp as you would a business.
 Make a proposition to see if there's a way you could get involved to help the summer camp and reduce the cost of sending your kids there.

 Love the camp but not the price?
 Ask if you can send your child to camp for a portion of the session.

-To get a general idea of how much you could save, calculate the amount you would spend for a full week or two at summer camp.
-Start deducting that amount off the camp's full session time to see how much your prorated fee would cost your family and how many days your child would actually get to attend.
+To get a general idea of how much you could save, calculate the amount you would spend for a full week or two at camp.
+Deduct that amount off the camp's full session time to see how much your prorated fee would cost your family and how many days your child would actually get to attend.

 A newer option summer camps are presenting to parents is an honor system.
-For the same summer camp session, parents are given a range of fees.
+Parents are given a range of fees.
 You choose your price based on how much you can comfortably afford.

 All children get the same camp experience for the same amount of time.
 No one knows how much anyone else paid.